Azizkhaled/NLP-Concepts-and-Transformers/README.md

 The requirements and Library used can be found in requirements.txt.
 Hopefully, all notebooks can be run on Google Colab with no problems.

 ### Contents
-#### Pre-processing
+#### Pre-processing Techniques
-First I will share some common techniques used for NLP pre-processing in the NLP_Preprocessing.ipynb
+I will share some common techniques used for NLP pre-processing in the NLP_Preprocessing.ipynb Covered so far:
+    -  Removing Stopwords
+    -  Tokens
+    -  Stemming
+    -  Lemmatization
+    -  Unicode Normalization

 #### Attention
 I will talk a bit about the Attention mechanism in relation to NLP in NLP_Attention.ipynb
   - Encoder-Decoder Attention
   - Self Attention
   - Bidirectional Attention
   - Multi-head Attentenion